The Difference: Otera (Temple) vs Jinja (Shrine)

-If you have a chance to stroll around a city in Japan, you will see 2 types of sacred spots there; one is the “Otera (お寺)” temple and the other is the “Jinja (神社)” shrine.
+If you plan to stroll around a city in Japan, you will probably see two types of sacred spots there.

-According to the Japanese website, true-buddhism.com, there are the following 4 fundamental differences between Otera temples and Jinja shrines.
+According to True-buddhism.com, there are four fundamental differences between Otera temples and Jinja shrines, which are as follows.

 1. Religion

-The teachings of Buddhism and Shinto are completely different, which results in differences in outward appearance between Otera and Jinja.
+The teachings of Buddhism and Shinto are thoroughly different, which results in differences in outward appearance between Otera and Jinja.

-Further, while at least one priest lives in the precincts of Otera, that doesn’t necessarily apply to Jinja.
+Further, while at least one priest lives in the precincts of Otera, the same thing doesn’t necessarily apply to Jinja (No one may be there).

 2. Torii Gate